Online Robust and Adaptive Learning from Data Streams: Proposed algorithm

 \section{Proposed algorithm}

-In this section, we introduce the proposed online learning algorithm from data streams, called the SRA, to consider the tradeoff between the robustness and adaptivity.
+In this section, we introduce an online learning algorithm from data streams, called the SRA, to consider the tradeoff between the robustness and adaptivity.
 First, we describe SRA in Section~\ref{subsection:SRA} and its application to the online EM algorithm \citep{Cappe2009,Karimi2019colt} in Section~\ref{subsection:application_of_SRA_to_online_EM}.
-Since SRA is formulated on the majorization--minimization principle (e.g., \citep{Lange2016,Mairal2015}), it is widely applicable to a broad class of algorithms, such as SGD (e.g., \citep{Bottou2018}).
+Because SRA is formulated on the majorization--minimization principle (e.g., \citep{Lange2016,Mairal2015}), it is widely applicable to a broad class of algorithms, such as SGD (e.g., \citep{Bottou2018}).
 We explain this point in Section~\ref{subsection:surrogate_functions_of_SRA}.
-Notations are followed by Section~\ref{subsection:nonasymptotic_analysis_of_SA} unless we particularly define them.
+The notations follows these in Section~\ref{subsection:nonasymptotic_analysis_of_SA}, unless specifically defined.